 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

-The usual app creation process will create a service by default; you only need to follow this process if you’re creating another component for your app that needs an internet-accessible endpoint.
-If your component only needs to be internally accessible, create a internal service instead.
-If you don’t need this component to be internet-accessible, create a worker instead.
+The usual app creation process will create a service by default; you only need to follow this process if you’re creating another resource for your app that needs an internet-accessible endpoint.
+If your resource only needs to be internally accessible, create a internal service instead.
+If you don’t need this resource to be internet-accessible, create a worker instead.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Components tab.
-Click the Service you’d like to edit.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
+Click the Web Service you’d like to edit.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Components tab.
-Click on the Service you’d like to destroy.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
+Click on the Web Service you’d like to destroy.

 Adding another service to your app spec, like so: